zoonoo/azure-docs.ko-kr/articles/vs-azure-tools-storage-emulator-using.md

 <properties
-   pageTitle="Visual Studio에서 저장소 에뮬레이터 구성 및 사용 | Microsoft Azure" description="Visual Studio에서 저장소 에뮬레이터 구성 및 사용" services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Configuring and using the Storage Emulator with Visual Studio | Microsoft Azure" description="Configuring and using the Storage Emulator with Visual Studio" services="visual-studio-online" documentationCenter="na" authors="TomArcher"